workingDog/AgroAPI/README.md

 #### Polygons API

 Polygons API provides for polygon creation, adding data, removing a polygon and listing information about one or more polygons.
-You can also retreive the list of your polygons from your account page.
+You can also retrieve the list of polygons from your account page.

 Reference: [Polygons](https://agromonitoring.com/api/polygons)

 #### Satellite Imagery API

-After the creation of polygons, the satellite imagery can be used for retreiving images for those polygons, such as; images in True Color, False Color, NDVI, and EVI in png, and get the meta data for your polygon or image in tiff.
+After the creation of polygons, the satellite imagery can be used for retrieving images for those polygons, such as; images in True Color, False Color, NDVI, and EVI in png, and get the meta data for your polygon or image in tiff.

 Reference: [Satellite Imagery](https://agromonitoring.com/api/images)